ensembleanalytics/ensembleci/SETUP.md

 Github will call the CI server with webhooks whenever new code is checked into your monitored repos.

-Depending on your setup, you may need to setup port forwarding to connect from your public facing router to the server where Timeflow is running.
+Depending on your networking setup, you may need to setup port forwarding to connect from your public facing router to the server where Timeflow is running.

 ## Self Managed Deployment From Source